 Not all evils come to harm: Lessons from the political test of the “3 months of March”

-Originally written by Dosti Banushi
+Written by Dosti Banushi

 The coronavirus pandemic has infected more than five hundred thousand people and killed twenty-three thousand worldwide (last updated on March 26, 20:39).
 Suddenly, the industrial smoke covering the globe has been replaced by an uncomfortable mist of uncertainty.
 Nobody knows anything: neither where this virus came from, nor where it will go, nor how long it will last, nor even if it will ever end.
 Blinded by insecurity, humankind made the safest move: Hide!
 Isolated at home, in a month of March that will last for 90 days, everyone witnesses the socio-political foundations dissolve into the virus’ attack.